C7C8/Dotfiles/README.md

-# Sourec Dotfiles
+# Sourec Dotfiles (*Moloch*)

 These files are my dotfiles for my own personal use.
-They are published here so that others may use my files as they wish for their own purposes.
-Note that they are my own personal files, and as such contain personalized controls, settings, and system-specific configuration.
+They are published here so that others may use them as they wish.
+Note that they are my own personal files, and as such contain personalized controls, settings, and system-specific configurations.
 I offer no assistance in getting these files to work -- if these files don't work for you, I expect you to know how to make them work.

-## Requirements
-* i3
-* i3blocks
-* Conky
-* bspwm
-* bspc
-* sxhkd
-* acpi

-## Optional
-These are referenced in i3/config, but are not necessary for functionality.
-* i3lock
-* PCManFM
-* Synapse

-## Installation
-I won't give full installation instructions here due to the variety of configurations across systems (and admittedly my own unwillingness to do so), but here is a rough listing of files I have symlinked to this Dotfiles folder.
-I expect that you'll know where the appropriate links should go.

-* bspwmrc
-* sxhkdrc
-* vim
-* vimrc
-* i3
+This branch's files are oriented towards what I have designated *Moloch*-grade systems, or light laptops with little processing power.
+As such, there is an emphasis on performance and power usage over asthetics.
+My naming convention is based on the names of Shivan capital ships from the *Freespace 2* universe: a *Moloch* is a light corvette, a *Sathanas* is a juggernaut, a *Ravana* is a destroyer, etc.

 ## License Note
 Not all files here are my own, and as such the license found in LICENSE.md (GPLv3) doesn't apply to those.
 For reference, those files are: